Watch this amazing video about our work!

 - On October 21, 2015, we released our platform to over 700 residents, workers and city officials!
 Read the full policy platform in English here and in Spanish here!
 For a shorter version, go to the executive summary here in English and here in Spanish.

 - After the release of our policy platform, we spent the next four months engaging hundreds of residents in a process of prioritizing our recommendations.
-We then wrote a letter to City Planning outlining our recommendations and urging them to include our recommendations into the plan for Jerome Ave.
-We are still waiting to hear back from them with substantive commitments.
+In April of 2016, we sent a letter to City Planning and government officials outlining our recommendations and urging them to include our recommendations into the plan for Jerome Ave.